Malahide

 Malahide Castle dates from the 12th century and is surrounded by a large park, part of which incorporates an international cricket ground.
-The area also features a sandy beach, a marina, a parkrun and a variety of sporting clubs.
+The area also features a sandy beach, a marina, a parkrun and a number of sporting clubs.

 Etymology

 The modern name Malahide comes from "Mullach Íde", possibly meaning "the hill of Íde" or "Íde's sand-hill"; it could also mean "Sand-hills of the Hydes" (from Mullac h-Íde), in turn probably referring to a Norman family from the Donabate area.
 According to the Placenames Database of Ireland the name Malahide is possibly derived from the Irish "Baile Átha Thíd" meaning "the town of the ford of Thíd", which may have been a ford at the mouth of the Gaybrook Stream, on the road to Swords.
 Malahide Bay was anciently called Inber Domnann, the "river-mouth of the Fir Domnann".